 What is Snagging?

 Snagging is a slang term used in construction to define inspecting builds for minor defects which need rectifying – this is the same process as a new-build survey.
-Most developers of new-build properties, including Aster, will carry out snagging for you.

 The Aster Process

 At Aster we believe buying a home should be affordable and available – which we do through Shared Ownership.
 Many of the processes remain the same as buying on the open market – but with much less of the hassle and money worries.
 If you want to find out more about Shared Ownership with Aster you can contact our friendly sales team or browse our latest developments.